flowbehappy/tidb-snowflake/README.md

 ## replicate incremental data from TiDB to Snowflake

 > **Warning**
 > We do not support ddl replication yet.
-Any ddl operation may cause data loss.
+Any ddl operation may cause incremental replication stop.
+You need to manually run the DDL operation on target table and then restart the replication.

 ```bash
 # create a change feed